Skip to Content

 2. Adding requirements that apply when TCEQ updates the standard permit for permanent concrete batch plants allowing TCEQ to require application updates for facilities that have not yet started construction and have asked for more time to begin construction.

-This amendment is subject to a 30-day comment period.
-Public comments will be accepted from October 24, 2025, through November 25, 2025.
+This amendment was subject to a 30-day comment period which ended November 25, 2025.

 Issued Renewal and Revision of the Oil and Gas (O&G) General Operating Permits (GOPs) Numbers 511, 512, 513, and 514